khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 #### Date & Time

-Correct time setting is important for the monitoring of events, astronomic clock events and for time stamping at error log.
+Correct time setting is important for the monitoring of events, astronomic clock events and for error log time stamping.

 <br>
 <div class="text-center">